Imaginaerum

-Imaginaerum is the seventh studio album by Finnish symphonic metal band Nightwish.
+Imaginaerum is the seventh studio album by the Finnish symphonic metal band Nightwish.
 It was released on 30 November 2011 by Scene Nation Oy and Sony Music in Finland, then on 2 December in Nuclear Blast in the rest of Europe and Roadrunner Records worldwide.
 According to Nightwish songwriter Tuomas Holopainen, the album is a concept album that tells the story of an old composer who is reminiscing of his youth on his deathbed.
 The album was produced alongside the movie of the same name, directed by Stobe Harju, who previously directed Nightwish's "The Islander" music video, and the album and the film share the same themes and general story.
 It is their second and last album with vocalist Anette Olzon, as well as the last with drummer Jukka Nevalainen.

 The first single off the album, "Storytime", was released on 9 November 2011 and quickly topped the Finnish single charts.
 According to Iltasanomat, Imaginaerum sold more than 50,000 copies in Finland on its first day of release.
 It has been described as Nightwish's best album by Sonic Seducer and was chosen as the album of the month by Dutch metal magazine Aardschok Magazine.